kravi1220/1DOcean_STIM_files/README.md

 | `data/` | CTD profile data for all 87 network stations (`ctd_profiles_<STATION>.nc`) and cached OSI-SAF sea-ice concentration extracts used by the figures. |
 | `tables_output/`, `figures_output/` | Pre-computed reference outputs, regenerated fresh from this exact package and verified byte-identical to the paper's own working tables (image files may differ by a few pixels from run to run due to font/anti-aliasing rendering, not data). |

-## What's deliberately not here

-Per this package's scope, the following are excluded even though the paper depends on them:

-- **Code that built the `.yaml`/`.dat` files in `model_inputs/`** — the
-  initial-condition builders, meteo/forcing builders, and GOTM-config generators.
-The *files themselves* are included and are exactly what every GOTM run in the paper used; only the generating code is not.
-- **Code that downloaded raw data** (ERA5 via the Copernicus CDS API, OSI-SAF via OPeNDAP).
-The already-fetched extracts this package's figures/tables actually need are included in `data/`.
-- **Raw GOTM NetCDF model output** (hundreds of GB across every experiment set).
-Running `run_gotm/run_gotm_case.sh` over `model_inputs/` regenerates it.

-If you need any of the above (e.g. to build a new case from scratch, or to re-fetch ERA5/OSI-SAF yourself), see the full pipeline archive referenced in the manuscript's Open Research statement.

 ## Software requirements